SamuelSwartzberg/flashcardifying_text_temp/inf.md

 div and span are 'pure' container without any semantics. the difference between div and span is that div is by default block-level (display: block flow) and that span is by default inline (display: inline flow)

-###### dialog

-The dialog element rerpesents a dialog box container semantically.
-The dialog element has a boolean attribute open representing whether the dialog should be shown or not.
-<form> elements can close a dialog if they have the attribute method="dialog".
-When such a form is submitted, the dialog closes with its returnValue property set to the value of the button that was used to submit the form.

 ###### semantic containers